 But wait, there’s another mandatory charge you can’t get around: a bus ticket.
 See all those switchbacks on the left of the photo below?
 You’ll be riding on that road.

-The only reasons you’d want a one-way ticket is if you either arrived via the Sun Gate on the Inca Trail and just need to get down, or if you rode the bus up and are walking down.
+The only reason you’d want a one-way ticket is if you either arrived via the Sun Gate on the Inca Trail and just need to get down, or if you rode the bus up and are walking down.
 I’ve heard the path down is hard to find in some places though and…have you looked at that photo above?
 The path goes down the middle of those switchbacks and you’ll be dodging buses that are kicking up dust.
 The bus is air-conditioned and comfortable at least, even if it is way overpriced.

 Getting to the Machu Picchu Base and Back